Neural-Dragon-AI/Cynde/drawings.md

 Absolutely!
-Let's update the mermaid graph to remove the Meta's LLaMA reference, add locally hosted OpenAI servers, and provide more details on Modal autoscaling and deployment.
+Let's integrate the deployment columns, add a reference to gradient boosted trees (scikit-learn) in data processing, and include a reference to structured generation via Pydantic with Outlines.
 Here's the updated mermaid graph:

 ```mermaid
 graph TD